sagemath/trac_to_gh/Issue 9197.md

 # Issue 9197: If latex() causes an error or doesn't work, we should just default to repr

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9197

 Original creator: kcrisman